 Not good enough, not qualified enough, doubting yourself, having trouble accepting positive feedback, thinking it’s chance or external factors that have led you to accolades and career opportunities, worried that any day now someone will discover it’s all a lie; that you’re not as good as they think you are.

 If any of this resonates, know that you’re not alone.
 Imposter syndrome affects most people at some stage in their life.
 Michelle Obama, Tom Hanks, Maya Angelou, John Steinbeck, Tina Fey, Robin Williams, and even the great Michelangelo, all suffered from it.
 It’s blind to age, gender, experience level, and craft, so anyone - student, musician, athlete, CEO, intern, artist, and the wealth in between, is susceptible.
-Is imposter syndrome holding you back from submitting to The Sony Talent League Challenge, from believing in yourself, and from achieving your greatest potential?
+Is imposter syndrome holding you back from submitting to challenges such as The Sony Talent League, from believing in yourself, and from achieving your greatest potential?
 You deserve better.
 Let’s take a look at tactics to quell the beast.

 Challenge the narrative